Glossary

 Firewall

-A security program or software that filters your network traffic and prevents outsiders, including malicious threat actors, from entering your organization.
+A security program or device that filters network traffic and prevents unauthorized or malicious access to an organization’s systems.

 G